wetryingtodorock/getblock-docs/en/rpc-service/btc/rest/btc_blockheaders.md

 ---
-title: btc:blockheaders \[GET\]
+title: blockheaders - Bitcoin
-description: Given a block hash returns amount of blockheaders in upward direction.
-Returns empty if the block doesn't exist or it isn't in the active chain.
+description: Example code for the blockheaders rest method. Сomplete guide on how to use blockheaders rest in GetBlock.io Web3 documentation.
 ---

 ### Example